-60% of the marks are available from the 2 exam papers, which are 1 hour 15 minutes each, and are taken at the end of Y11.
+60% of the marks are available from the 2 exam papers, which are 1 hour 15 minutes each. and are taken at the end of Y11.

-40% of the marks are available from your practical performance in activities and from the analysis and evaluation of sporting performance.
+30% of the marks are available from your practical performance in three practical activities.
 In the practical element of the course both individual skills and full game ability are assessed.